FAIMS/burial-mounds-web/README.md

 4. Open *\_data/navigation.yml* and customize your navigation.

-    - A navigation link composed of 3 components, *title*, *url*, *side*.
+    - A navigation link consist of 3 components, `title`, `url`, `side`.

-      - *title* is the name of the link
+      - `title` is the name of the link
-      - *url* is the relative link to the page.
+      - `url` is the relative link to the page.
-      - *side* is whether the link would be located on the left-hand or right-hand side of the navigation bar.
+      - `side` is whether the link would be located on the left-hand or right-hand side of the navigation bar.
 It is recommended to put it all in the left hand side to keep the *Search* bar at its current location.

 5. Open *\_data/language.yml* and translate the theme if necessary.